Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 I love visiting Temples.
 Time seems to stop within the grounds, and the atmosphere is calm—a stark contrast to the life that never stops outside.
 Here, it feels like you have the time to stop and process all you’ve explored and discovered outside.

-If this is the first Chinese temple you have visited, the architecture perfectly represents the typical Temple design and layout.
+If this is your first Chinese temple, the architecture perfectly represents the typical Temple design and layout.

 The Chamber of Four Heavenly Kings, located at the southern edge of the temple, contains statues of Maitreya, Skanda, and the Four Heavenly Kings, representing favorable circumstances.